darksideoftheshmoo/cellID-linux/README.md

 Disclaimer: it is possible that not all of the installed packages are strictly required.
 I have not yet checked, but surely the "-dev" ones are essential.

 I have made use of autotools, and have installed the following packages:
-* automake
+* automake: 1:1.15-4ubuntu1
-* autoconf
+* autoconf: 2.69-9
-* libtool
+* libtool: 2.4.6-0.1

+You may install these in Ubuntu systems by running:

+`sudo apt-get install automake autoconf libtool`

 The configure.ac and Makefile.am files have been set to require libtiff5-dev, libopenlibm-dev, and libglib2.0-dev.
+* libglib2.0-dev: 2.48.2-0ubuntu1
+* libtiff5-dev: 4.0.6-1ubuntu0.4
+* libopenlibm-dev: 0.5.0+dfsg-2

 You may install these in Ubuntu systems by running:

 `sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev`

-These can also be satisfied in Arch Linux.
+These dependencies can also be satisfied in Arch Linux (sorry for not providing instructions).

 ### Notes